-- The new regulations do allow discretion not to ask patients or patient representatives for proof of identity if, for example, they have concerns that to do so may compromise patient confidentiality or deter patients from having their medicine dispensed.
+- The regulations do allow discretion not to ask patients or patient representatives for proof of identity if, for example, they have concerns that to do so may compromise patient confidentiality or deter patients from having their medicine dispensed.

-Keeping and storage of Schedule 2 Controlled Drugs and buprenorphine
+Keeping and storage of Schedule 2 controlled drugs and buprenorphine

-- These CDs must be kept in a locked receptacle.
+- Schedule 2 CDs must be kept in a locked receptacle.
 This can be a doctor's bag with a lock and, if the bag is transported in the doctor's car, it must be locked and placed in a locked boot.
 A locked car is not adequate security; the bag must also be locked.

 - In the surgery, a locked cabinet should ideally be secured to the wall of a room and only opened by the GP or someone authorised by the GP.

 - Records for Schedule 2 but not Schedules 3, 4 or 5 CDs must be kept in a CD register.
 All healthcare professionals must keep their own CD register.
-GPs, pharmacists or other healthcare professionals are personally responsible for keeping the relevant CD registers up-to-date.
+GPs, pharmacists or other healthcare professionals are personally responsible for keeping the relevant CD registers up to date.